Plan your Travel

 - COVID-19 test kits containing diagnostic samples (e.g., nasal swabs and vials of sputum) are not allowed in carry-on baggage.
 These samples must be properly packaged, handled, and identified as a UN3373 Category B Infectious Substance (PDF) during transportation.
 Passengers should check with their carrier before packing COVID-19 test kits containing diagnostic samples in checked baggage or shipping as cargo.
 Individual carriers and international requirements may be more restrictive than domestic regulations.
 Visit FAA’s Pack Safe site for more information.

-- For some international flights longer than four hours, certain international carriers may require passengers to change masks several times.
+- For some international flights longer than four hours, it is recommended to change masks several times.
 Be sure to pack extra masks for yourself and your travel party in your carry-on.

 - Consider joining TSA PreCheck™.
 Members continue to be eligible for expedited screening procedures and have the shortest wait times.
 TSA PreCheck provides the most convenience and least amount of physical contact at the TSA checkpoint.
 Visit TSA PreCheck to enroll today.